abitbold/Portfolio-Project/README.md

 </p>

 &nbsp;

-     * Ignore Anaconda Prompt, the menu will be the same.
+   * The program will look the same in IDLE.

 ### Note on Options
 When using the stock analysis tool to view options data, we recommend viewing options for at most **two** stocks at a time.
 Compiling the options data for more than this number will consume a large amount of time.